-1 Click the Roles and Tasks button

-- 2 Click eDirectory Maintenance > Backup. - 3 Specify the server that will perform the backup, then click Next. - 4 Specify a username, password, and context for the server where you want to perform the backup, then click Next. - 5 Specify backup file options, then click Next.
+- 1 Click the Roles and Tasks button Description: Roles and Tasks button - 2 Click eDirectory Maintenance > Backup. - 3 Specify the server that will perform the backup, then click Next. - 4 Specify a username, password, and context for the server where you want to perform the backup, then click Next. - 5 Specify backup file options, then click Next.